asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 The other thing that they noticed is that a lot of clients actually over provision their disks, virtual disks, because they wanna make sure that they will not be throttled when they burst.
-So they have regular writing activities and sometimes they burst a lot.
+They have regular writing activities and sometimes they burst a lot.

-So this is why they employ this base plus burst strategy where you have the base capacity where you can actually reserve for your disk and you have additional burst capacity which is available there as long as you like not to abuse it too much.
+This is why they employ this base plus burst strategy where you have the base capacity where you can actually reserve for your disk and you have additional burst capacity which is available there as long as you like not to abuse it too much.

-So this is why they have priority based congestion control.
+This is why they have priority based congestion control.
-So basically base gets priority as long as you reserve that base IOPS, but you can still have burst capacity.
+Base gets priority as long as you reserve that base IOPS, but you can still have burst capacity.

 They do server wide dynamic resource allocation.
-So basically within the block server, if there is one of the virtual disks or segments, it's responsible for more in demand, they would reallocate resources dynamically and add cluster wide hotspot mitigation.
+Within the block server, if there is one of the virtual disks or segments, it's responsible for more in demand, they would reallocate resources dynamically and add cluster wide hotspot mitigation.
-So if certain block servers are getting too hot, segments are getting moved from them and they have logic to do that.
+If certain block servers are getting too hot, segments are getting moved from them and they have logic to do that.

 {% include timecode.html time="27:10" %}
 And all of those things improve IOPS.
-So in the end, the service allows max base capacity at 50,000 IOPS and burst capacity up to a million.
+In the end, the service allows max base capacity at 50,000 IOPS and burst capacity up to a million.

-So you can have, and they mentioned that the larger disk you can have is 64 terabytes.
+You can have, and they mentioned that the larger disk you can have is 64 terabytes.
-So you can have 64 terabytes with 50,000 IOPS on that disk and basically kind of guaranteed, I guess, quote unquote, I'm not sure what the actual SLOs are for that and the burst up to a million IOPS.
+You can have 64 terabytes with 50,000 IOPS on that disk and basically kind of guaranteed, I guess, quote unquote, I'm not sure what the actual SLOs are for that and the burst up to a million IOPS.

 #### Availability

 {% include timecode.html time="27:44" %}
 The other important challenge for cloud services is availability.
-So we talked about performance and now we're going to talk about availability of the cloud services.
+We talked about performance and now we're going to talk about availability of the cloud services.

 They discuss availability first in terms of blast radius and reducing that and they classify potential events into three different categories.

 The biggest one being global.
-So if, for example, a block manager misbehaves, it impacts a big part of the cluster because you kind of don't know where your blocks for your segments and virtual disks are.
+If, for example, a block manager misbehaves, it impacts a big part of the cluster because you kind of don't know where your blocks for your segments and virtual disks are.

 A regional event is something impacting several virtual disks.